tinganchen/security-line-chatbot/README.md

   * Clean: clean all individual historical records in the dataframe / database (other users are remained)

-- Help: show the functions description
+- Help: show the description of functions

-### Security chatbot QR code & Demo